ibonnet/majorstudio1/Lab01/README.md

 Sign up for one of the Sustainable Development Goals <a href="https://docs.google.com/spreadsheets/d/10cj3CWiGuwZfWTllv0k6j37ZS63NS3ru0DV35oe0in0/edit#gid=526910931">in the spreadsheet.</a> Give us an overview of what the goal is about: What does it actually mean?
 3-5 Key statistics?
 How might we achieve it?
 Provide us with one concrete case study.
 Your presentation should not be longer than 5 minutes and should be <a href="https://docs.google.com/presentation/d/1zQHVrOapd5NiZWMIuW9yzjX-Jn1iG8ourvFD3ePObHQ/edit#slide=id.g1493215f871_0_0">in this slide deck.</a>

 ### Presentation
+I presented the UN's Sustainable Development Goal 16, which aims to support societies where there is conflict or wars by providing access to justice and inclusive institutions.

 <img src="https://github.com/ibonnet/majorstudio1/blob/a2949b810194ac338f508d540dc2145a2d0ae810/Lab01/1A%E2%80%93SDGIntroResearch/1A-Goal16.png" height="300">

 ## 1B – Concept & Sketches